EthanJantz/Research-Project-Template/README.md

-# Voorhees Project Management Template
+# Research Project Management Template

 This template provides a general structure for research projects done within the Voorhees Center.
 The following sections will explain how and why this structure is defined and provide best practices for keeping projects organized.
 By following this structure newcomers will be better able to get acquainted with ongoing projects and finished projects will be archived in a way that ensures future access to data and methods.